 Rodríguez-Carrizalez, A. D., Castellanos-González, J. A., Martínez-Romero, E. C., Miller-Arrevillaga, G., Román-Pintos, L. M., Pacheco-Moisés, F. P., & Miranda-Díaz, A. G. (2016).
 The antioxidant effect of ubiquinone and combined therapy on mitochondrial function in blood cells in non-proliferative diabetic retinopathy: A randomized, double-blind, phase IIa, placebo-controlled study.
 Redox Report: Communications In Free Radical Research, 21(4), 190-195. doi:10.1179/1351000215Y.0000000032

 Sanoobar, M., Eghtesadi, S., Azimi, A., Khalili, M., Jazayeri, S., & Reza Gohari, M. (2013).
 Coenzyme Q10 supplementation reduces oxidative stress and increases antioxidant enzyme activity in patients with relapsing-remitting multiple sclerosis.
 The International Journal of Neuroscience, 123(11), 776-782. doi:10.3109/00207454.2013.801844

-The information presented in this review article is not intended as medical advice and should not be regarded as such.Please click here for information about Coenzyme Q10 supplementation and heart health.
+The information presented in this review article is not intended as medical advice and should not be regarded as such.Please click here for more information about the benefits of Coenzyme Q10 supplementation.